Set up Confluence Cloud

 If you want to edit a published page, you can select edit, or just type E to open the editor.
 As with a draft, autosave retains these changes, and you can get back to them by editing the page again.

 Anyone else who edits that page also sees your unpublished changes.
-If you're concerned about this, add editing restrictions to the page until you're ready to publish those changes.
+If you're concerned about this, add editing restrictions to the page until you're ready to update with those changes.

 While a page has unpublished edits, Confluence displays an unpublished changes badge next to the page title, to remind you to publish.
 This only displays for people who've made unpublished changes, so you needn't worry about the badge distracting your viewers.

-We recommend publishing frequently; each time you publish, Confluence creates a new version of your page or blog, which not only means that it's easier to track changes over time, but it's also easy to revert back to a previous version if you ever need.
+We recommend updating frequently; each time you update, Confluence creates a new version of your page or blog, which not only means that it's easier to track changes over time, but it's also easy to revert back to a previous version if you ever need.

-If you're working on a page with unpublished changes and decide you no longer need them, you can discard them by selecting > Revert to last published version.
+If you're working on a page with unpublished changes and decide you no longer need them, you can discard them by selecting > Revert to previous version.

-After giving you a chance to see what was changed, reverting immediately deletes those changes and restores the last published version.
-Those changes, as they were never published, are gone for good and can't be recovered.
+After giving you a chance to see what was changed, reverting immediately deletes those changes and restores the previous version.
+Those changes are gone for good and can't be recovered.

 Was this helpful?